-A personal pronoun replaces a noun (the noun performing the action described by the verb)
+A Personal pronouns replaces a noun (the noun performing the action described by the verb).
+A personal pronoun replaces a noun (the noun performing the action described by the verb).

 il, elle, on

 Practice Subject pronouns here: